Fmstrat/plex-ssl/README.md

 You will need administrative or root access to edit this file.

-On Windows, you can right click *Notepad*, select *Run as Administrator*, then open the cacerts.pem file from Notepad.
+On Windows, you can right click *Wordpad*, select *Run as Administrator*, then open the cacerts.pem file from Wordpad.
-(Hint: You'll need to change *Text Documents* to *All Files* in order to see cacert.pem)
+(Hint: You'll need to change *All Wordpad Documents* to *All Files* in order to see cacert.pem)

 On Ubuntu, you can run the below as root:
 ```